rdfostrich/article-jws2018-ostrich/content/storage.md

 ### Ingestion

-In the following two sections, we discuss an in-memory and a streaming ingestion algorithm.
+In the following two sections, we discuss an in-memory batch and a streaming ingestion algorithm.
 These algorithms both take a changeset — containing additions and deletions — as input, and ingest it to the store as a new version.
 Note that the ingested changesets are regular changesets, i.e., they are relative to one another according to [](#regular-delta-chain).
 During ingestion, they will be transformed to the alternative delta chain structure as shown in [](#alternative-delta-chain).
-Within the scope of this article, we only discuss ingestion of deltas in the delta chain following a snapshots.
+Within the scope of this article, we only discuss ingestion of deltas in a single delta chain following a snapshot.
-The creation of snapshots at the start of each new chain and determining suitable moments to create a snapshot instead of a delta are considered as future work.
+The creation of snapshots at the start of each new chain and determining suitable moments to create a snapshot instead of a delta is considered as future work.

-Next to ingesting the added and removed triples, an ingestion algorithm must be able to calculate the appropriate metadata for the store as discussed in [](#delta-storage).
+Next to ingesting the added and removed triples, an ingestion algorithm for our storage approach must be able to calculate the appropriate metadata for the store as discussed in [](#delta-storage).
 More specifically, an ingestion algorithm has the following requirements:
 <ul>
     <li>Addition triples must be stored in all addition trees</li>